Laci1953/RC2014-CPM/HiTech C compiler optimization/P1/128/readme.txt

 Use -n option to get the statistics about how much of the upper RAM was used.

+While executing P1, the possible errors are displayed using ONLY an error number; use the attached file to identify the issue.

 The SOURCES folder contains the source files.